 Created by Bloggers for Bloggers

 Before the people behind Lasso created Lasso, they ran and still run blogs that make money through affiliate marketing.
-They used several of the available tools to make running an affiliate site easier and more profitable but always found those tools to be lacking.
+They used several of the available tools to make running an affiliate site easier and more profitable but always found them to be lacking.

 So, of course, they built their own.
 Who better to understand the needs of bloggers than fellow bloggers!
 Give Lasso a try and see if you don’t agree.